 - Datasets available for download [end of December 2018]

 - Submission of results possible (see Evaluation page) [February 2019]

-- Release a subset of test landmarks [February 2019]
+- Release a subset of training landmarks [February 2019]

 - Release full-set of test landmarks [17th March 2019]

 - Submission system closed [31st March 2019 at 23:59 (PDT)]